RobInLabUJI/ROSLab/README.md

 $ docker run --rm -v <REPOSITORY_FOLDER>:/project:rw roslab/create
 ```

-The command will create the `Dockerfile` in your repository folder,
+The command will read the file `roslab.yaml` from your repository folder,
+create the `Dockerfile` in the same folder,
 and convert the markdown file `README.md` into a notebook file named
 `README.ipynb`.